 Teams will workshop various intervention scenarios, and will develop a greater understanding about the applications for Therapy-Dog interventions in a variety of contexts, from visiting, to educational, therapeutic and rehabilitative.

 Teams will be encouraged to explore new skills, including agility and trick type applications, under the guidance of our experienced instructors.

-- The role of Good Behaviour Shaping in ‘off-lead’ scenarios.
+- The role of Canine Good Behaviour Shaping (CGBS) in ‘off-lead’ scenarios.
 Establishing and extending consistency.
 Understanding drives and distractions.

-- The role of ‘Tricks’ in Leadership Obedience
+- Trick training methods, and the role of ‘tricks’ in Leadership Obedience

 - Fundamentals of trick training & therapeutic applications

 - Combining ‘tricks’ with distraction, keeping dogs on task

 - Agility type activities, working with dogs and clients

 - Fundamentals of Agility type activities & therapeutic applications